Foreign Earned Income Exclusion for U.S. Expats

 - By amending a timely filed return

-However, you can still claim the exclusion after these dates if either:
+However, you may claim the exclusion if:

 - The IRS hasn't discovered your failure to file your return claiming the exclusion, or

 - You owe no tax after taking the exclusion into account

-If you haven't filed returns in prior years, you might be able to exclude your foreign earned income from U.S. tax.
+If you haven't filed returns in prior years, you still might be able to exclude your foreign earned income from U.S. tax.
 This could have the effect of eliminating your tax liability and any penalties and interest that would be assessed.

 Foreign Housing Exclusion or Deduction